 - Type a new category name (and choose an optional ‘parent’ category),

 (Add New Category)

-The new category will instantly become available …
+Your new category will become instantly available …

 (New post category added)

 Learn how to create and edit a Post in WordPress here:

 How To Delete Categories